It’s been six months. Our sense of time is still broken.

 Woolsey, 58, had emerged from a nine-day-long, medically induced coma.
-She had arrived to the hospital struggling to breathe, and tested positive for covid-19.
+She had arrived at the hospital struggling to breathe, and tested positive for the coronavirus.
 Doctors intubated her to give her ailing lungs a chance to recover.

-She pulled through, and woke up with no idea how long she had been asleep.
+She pulled through and woke up with no idea how long she had been asleep.

 “When I got out, and the grass was green and tulips were blooming, and the world had shut down,” she says, “It was just like I was Rip Van Winkle.”
 Woolsey’s case is uniquely literal, but many Americans have felt some version of becoming unstuck from time.
 It’s been six months since the pandemic began.
 Six months since our internal clocks broke and started blinking zeros.
 The first week felt like a month.
 The last month felt like a week.
-The days feel like each other.
+The days feel like one another.
 “Weekends and weekdays are the same,” said Sarah Beth Brown, a 36-year-old in Highland Park, Ill., back in March.
 She was trying to work from home full time while parenting a 4-year-old and a 1-year-old.
 Time wasn’t moving particularly fast, or slow, just . . . weird.
 “I don’t really know where I am in time, if that makes sense.”

 Six months ago, Jay Martinez was a honeymooning passenger aboard the Norwegian Jewel when the world went into lockdown.
 Denied at several ports and experiencing an engine failure, the ship crossed the international date line twice.